ghiscoding/Angular-Slickgrid/README.md

 The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Slickgrid - Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/Angular-Slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.
 You can also take a look at the [Demo page](https://ghiscoding.github.io/Angular-Slickgrid), it includes sample for most of the features and it keeps growing (so you might want to consult it whenever a new version comes out).

 ## Main features
-You can see some screenshots below and the instructions down below and if that is not enough for you to decide, head over the [Wiki - Main Features]
+You can see some screenshots below and the instructions down below and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/Angular-Slickgrid/wiki).

 ## Missing features
 What if `Angular-Slickgrid` is missing feature(s) compare to the original core library `SlickGrid`?